 6. Farmers are smart.
 They are problem solvers.
 They use math often.
 Most are tech savvy.
 They must have a good business sense to be successful.

 70% of farmers have a higher education including a college diploma or trade/vocational certificate.
 Some choose an agriculture major like agronomy or animal science, but others study business, mechanics, or another area to hone particular skills that will benefit their family’s farming operation.

 7. Farmers care about the land and water.
 Several years ago I took a group of college students taking an environmental science class to visit a cattle farm and see conservation practices first-hand.
 During the visit, the farmer told the students “This land isn’t mine.”
-I watched the students exchange puzzled looks since he had just told them that the farm has been in his family for many years.
+I watched the students exchange puzzled looks since he had just told them that the farm has been in his family for generations.
 The farmer then continued, “Well, I own it, but it’s not mine.
 I am borrowing it from my son.
 He is young now, but I want to pass it on to him in as good or better condition than I received it from my dad.”
 This statement left a lasting impression on me, as I’m sure it did the students too.